gardener/gardenctl-v2/docs/usage/provider-env.md

 ## OpenStack: Allowed `authURL` patterns (required)

+For Shoots with provider type `openstack`, `gardenctl` validates the `authURL` (the OpenStack Keystone authentication endpoint) from the credentials against a list of allowed patterns.
+You can configure allowed patterns via the gardenctl configuration file or via command-line flags.

 > [!NOTE]
-> - For Shoots with provider type `openstack`, `gardenctl` validates the `authURL` from the credentials against a list of allowed patterns.
-> - You must configure these allowed patterns; otherwise `provider-env` will fail with a validation error for OpenStack.
+> - **You must configure** these allowed patterns; otherwise `provider-env` will fail with a validation error for OpenStack.
-> - There are no built-in defaults because OpenStack auth endpoints are installation-specific.
+> - There are **no built-in defaults** because OpenStack auth endpoints are installation-specific.

-You can configure allowed patterns via the gardenctl configuration file or via command-line flags.

 ### Configure via gardenctl config

-Use the `gardenctl config set-openstack-authurl` command to configure allowed OpenStack auth endpoints:
+Use the `gardenctl config set-openstack-authurl` command to configure allowed OpenStack auth endpoints.
+Example:

 ```bash
 # Set allowed authURL (replaces existing patterns)